Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Results of simulation studies

-Figure~\ref{fig:results-hypothesis-testing} shows the accuracy (Figure~\ref{fig:results-hypothesis-testing}A) and recall (Figure~\ref{fig:results-hypothesis-testing}B) for the simulations with a periodic covariance structure, with $\Observations=300$ observations and amplitudes of $0.4$ and $0.8$.
-All results for amplitudes of $0.2$ and $0.6$ are shown in Supplementary Section~\ref{supplementary:hypothesis_testing_n150_n600}.
 As expected, recall improves with more observations and higher amplitudes.
 Generally, the frequentist approach tends to outperform the Bayesian approaches in these simulations, particularly for recall and to a lesser degree in accuracy.
 However, modeling choices also have a large effect on performance.
-The periodic and periodic-exponential kernels, as well as smaller window sizes of 5\% and 10\%, perform well, even for faster dynamics.
+In the periodic simulations, the periodic and periodic-exponential kernels, as well as smaller window sizes of 5\% and 10\%, perform well, even for faster dynamics.
 However, the rational quadratic and exponential kernels, and the largest window size (20\%), perform well on low-frequency dynamics, but not always on higher frequencies.
-Finally, a difference in performance can be observed between the two rational quadratic kernels.
-The RQ2 kernel, where a prior of $\mathcal{N}(-3, 1)$ was set on $\alpha$, outperforms the RQ1 kernel across all periodic simulations.
-This difference is expected, because, as can be seen from the prior samples in Figure~\ref{fig:null-distributions-for-different-kernels}, the RQ2 kernel with a prior of $\mathcal{N}(-3, 1)$ can better model fast fluctuations than the RQ1 kernel.

-The median-crossing and variance statistics show similar performance patterns between kernels and window sizes.
-However, the median-crossing statistic does not accurately detect slow dynamics, as can be observed by the relatively low recall scores at a frequency of 1.
-Both the variance and maximum power accurately detect dynamics of different frequencies for $\Observations=600$ observations, and $\Observations=300$ observations with an amplitude of 0.6 or 0.8, but performance decreases with $\Observations=300$ observations and an amplitude of 0.2 or 0.4.
-An interesting exception to this is the exponential kernel, which, with $\Observations=600$ observations, can accurately distinguish dynamics with an amplitude of 0.2 from static connectivity.
-Corresponding posterior variance distributions of this simulation are shown in Figure~\ref{supplementary:posteriors02}.
+In the state-switching simulations, the exponential and periodic-exponential kernels tend to perform best, along with the different sliding-window approaches.
+A similar pattern can be observed for the fMRI-like simulations.
+However, compared to the state-switching simulation, the recall of the fMRI-like simulation has decreased for both the sliding-window and the Wishart process.